Nanyamba Town Council, Mtwara

 Nanyamba Town, is a district established in 2016 of the Mtwara Region in the southern coastal Tanzania.
 Nanyamba is in the eastern portion of the Mtwara Region, near the coast.

 Geography

 Nanyamba is located south of Lindi Region, west of Mtwara Rural District, north of the nation of Mozambique across the Ruvuma River, and east of the Tandahimba District.
-The district covers an area of 1438 km2 that is an plateau of an elevation of 280 m to 305 m.
+The district covers an area of 1438 km2 that is a plateau of an elevation of 280 m to 305 m.

 The two primary geographical areas are the Makonde Plateau and Ruvuma Valley.
 Like most of Mtwara the plateau makes up most of the council, with Ruvuma Valley being the river and border with Mozambique.

 Climate

 The temperature ranges between 32 C and 23 C over two seasons.
 There is a dry season between May and November and a wet season between December and April.
 The average rainfall is 800 mm to 900 mm.